jeancam-sis/curso-javascript-ninja/challenge-04/README.md

 // E agora, qual a cor do carro?
 ?

-// Mude a cor do carro para verde musgo.
+// Mude a cor do carro para verde musgo
 ?

 // E agora, qual a cor do carro?